Lead Teacher, Pre-Kindergarten

 Garland has spent most of her life living in the Pacific Northwest and is an avid outdoor adventurer.
 Outside the classroom you can frequently find her reading, running trails up mountains, and camping with her two children.

 Assistant Teacher, Pre-Kindergarten

 Daniel teaches in the Pre-K program and also teaches music and French throughout our community.
 Having spent his first 25 years in Quebec where French was his first language, he teaches French to both the Pre-K and Preschool programs on a weekly basis.
-He received a Bachelors degree in Mass Communication and Law from Carleton University and spent several years working at a Seattle-based newspaper before coming to the Harvard Avenue School.
-Daniel is the father of two children Maxence and Pablo, both graduates of our preschool/pre-kindergarten programs.
+He received a Bachelors degree in Mass Communication and Law from Carleton University and spent several years working at a Seattle-based newspaper before coming to Harvard Avenue School.
+Daniel is the father of two children, Max and Pablo, both graduates of our preschool/pre-kindergarten programs.
 Daniel has worked in our school since fall 2006.

 Assistant Teacher, Pre-Kindergarten

 Bailey has been working in the Pre-K program at HAS since 2014.
 Previously Bailey worked in multiple early education environments coast to coast, most recently at a Reggio Emilia style school on Capitol Hill in Washington, DC.
 Bailey also enjoyed working in many kids fitness programs at the YMCA, in various after school programs, and in several summer camps over the years.